jaen/chargify-task/README.md

   * `rails c` opens a Pry console with the application environment,
   * `bundle exec guard` watches the tests,
   * `rails rdoc:rdoc` builds documentation.

+Also has some unusual stuff:

+  * `logic/validators` is a directory of API parameters validations
+  * `logic/transactions` is a directory of API transactions, decoupled from persistence models.